ccutrer/balboa_worldwide_app/README.md

 sudo systmctl start bwa_mqtt_bridge
 ```

+Several properties also accept the non-Homie conforming value of `toggle` to
+indicate to cycle through available values, instead of going to a specifc
+value.
+These properties are:

+ * heatingmode
+ * heatingrange
+ * pump*
+ * light*

 ## OpenHAB
 If you're going to integrate with OpenHAB, you'll need to install the
 `MQTT Binding` in `Add-ons`.
 Then go to Inbox, click `+`, select `MQTT Binding`